-The current evaluation of environmental status using coastal fish evaluates the period 2011-2015.
-The evaluation uses either a 'deviation from baseline approach' or a 'trend based evaluation' depending on the time series coverage.
-Evaluations have been carried out for 17 (for piscivores) and 16 (for cyprinids/mesopredators) 'scale 3 HELCOM assessment units'.
+The current evaluation of coastal fish environmental status covers the period 2011-2016.
+The evaluation uses either a 'deviation from baseline approach' or a 'trend based evaluation' depending on the time-series coverage.
+Evaluations have been carried out for 16 'scale 3 HELCOM assessment units' for both functional groups within this indicator.
 For more information on assessment units, see the Assessment protocol.

 The status evaluation per monitoring location and assessment unit is summarized in the tables below.
-Data for mesopredators was only available for one area (Monciskes/Butinge, Lithuania).
+Data for mesopredators were only utilised for one area (Monciskes/Butinge, Lithuania), with cyprinids used in other respective assessments.